 In most cases, and for most people, the fee will more than pay for itself.
 However, there are other balance transfer deals on the market that don’t have a fee.
 Just make sure you do the math to ensure that the fee is worth paying in your situation.

 The APR after the 0% intro offer is not low.

 After the intro period is over, the go-to purchase APR is not low, currently at 14.74% - 24.74% (Variable).
 It ranges from the teens to the 20s, depending upon your credit risk.
-Hopefully, the 21-month period is long enough to eliminate your debt completely.
+Hopefully, the 18-month period is long enough to eliminate your debt completely.

 After receiving your card, you should call the number on the back of your card to initiate the balance transfer.
 You will need to give the credit card number of the credit card that has the debt.
 You cannot transfer debt from another Citi credit card (including its co-brand cards).

 Although it can take less time, Citi warns that a balance transfer takes at least 14 days to complete.
 And you will remain responsible for making all payments on your card until the transfer is complete.
 We recommend paying close attention so that you do not end up with any late fees on your existing cards.

 If you have a lot of credit card debt that will take a long time (more than 15 months) to pay off, this card is a great option.
-Over 21 months, the savings can be incredible.
+Over 18 months, the savings can be incredible.
 Just make sure you take advantage of the 0% intro period to attack your debt as quickly as possible.

 No — you do not need excellent credit.
 Citi may approve anyone with good or excellent credit.